$785 Find Cheap Flights from Dallas to Australia

 • You can get the best rental car deals by comparing the prices of rental car providers at SDY.
 T2 and T3 Domestic and T1 International terminals have several offices where you can rent a car and explore Australia at your convenience.

-Top 5 airlines serving from Dallas to Australia
+Reviews of the top 5 airlines flying from Dallas to Australia

 Need help choosing which airline to fly with from Dallas to Australia?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.